andrewjohnson038/data-science-portfolio/README.md

 The model data is retrieved through a scheduled batch process that loops through and does a lookup against a ticker list repo and iterates through spaced batch loops to adhere to **Yahoo Finance API** rate limits.

+**Note: The Batch load Process and page structure is currently being updated to seperate functions.
+The current batch load will not work within the UI**

 ---

 ### 🔍 Techniques Used